JanHerca/urantiapedia/output/wikijs/en/article/606/Vol11_2_10th_anniv.md

 _We were after reader feedback in our ***July/August 1986*** issue.
 We conducted a survey to find out what sort of articles people were really looking for and how often readers would like it published._

 _The response, as often happens with surveys like this, was low, but we found out from those that did respond that they wanted it to be a monthly event.
-Most people were looking for a variety of articles including news about the movement, national and international, articles on scientific evidence, the teachings of _The URANTLA Book_, personal experiences, how to rin a study group and the origin of the book._
+Most people were looking for a variety of articles including news about the movement, national and international, articles on scientific evidence, the teachings of _The URANTIA Book_, personal experiences, how to rin a study group and the origin of the book._

 _Cost and time-prevented us from responding to the request for a monthly newsletter, but we have tried to give you a mixed bag as far as the articles are concerned._